-It’s important to have your hearing evaluated if you suspect you may have a hearing loss.
-It’s also a good idea to have a hearing test if you’re over 55, especially if you haven’t been tested in years.
-A hearing test prior to noticing any hearing issues provides a baseline for the hearing specialist to help track any future hearing loss.
+It is important to have your hearing evaluated if you suspect you may have a hearing loss.
+It is also a good idea to have a hearing test if you’re over the age of 55, have a family history of hearing loss, worked in noisy environments, have a ringing or buzzing sound in the ear(s).
+A hearing exam prior to noticing any hearing issues provides a baseline for the hearing specialist to help track any future hearing loss.

 Diagnostic hearing evaluations are painless and take only about an hour of your time.
 At Palm Beach Hearing Associates, we use specialized equipment to determine how well you hear.
 With an audiometer and other tests, we evaluate how well you detect and understand speech and help define the unique aspects of your hearing loss.
 Our experts examine people of all ages, from newborns to seniors.
 The types of tests performed are determined by your age and a physical check of your ears.